9 Tips to nail your College Interview

 Look online to see if anyone has posted questions from that college.
 You could use online Q&A forums like Quora and Reddit, and you could also leverage groups on Facebook and LinkedIn for the same.
 Go through these questions as many times.
 Such commonly asked questions can make an appearance in your interview as well.

 If not, make sure you are up to date about hot topics about the college that the interviewer might ask you about.
+This top college interview tip is bound to give you a head start.

 Connect with current students and student alumni

 Connect with current and/or students to get much more insider knowledge, which you could leverage and refer during the interview.
 Make sure you mention the names of the students as that would add a more authentic feel to what you’re saying.
-This could end up being one of the most important college interview tips you come across.
+This could end up being one of the most valuable top college interview tips you come across.

 Here are the different platforms on which you could connect with them: